yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 # Transcoding and Generation Loss

 You can convert an audio from one format into another as long as both formats are supported in the tool of your choice.
 FFmpeg is more suitable for this task thanks to its massive container library (libavformat) and codec library (libavcodec).
-You can check the supported containers with `sh> ffmpeg -formats` and the supported codec with `sh> ffmpeg -codecs`.
+You can check the supported containers with `sh> ffmpeg -formats` and the supported codecs with `sh> ffmpeg -codecs`.

 Here are the commands for converting audio formats with SoX and FFmpeg respectively: